Safeguarding children and young people policy

 After an initial review and a determination the suspected abuse warrants additional investigation, the CEO shall coordinate the investigation with the appropriate investigators and/or law enforcement officials.
 Internal or external legal representatives will be involved in the process, as deemed appropriate.

-If it is alleged that a Make-A-Wish Australia representative may have committed an offence or have breached the organisation’s policies or the Child Safety Code of Conduct, the person concerned may be stood down (with pay, where applicable) while the investigation is conducted.
+If it is alleged that a Make-A-Wish Australia representative may have committed an offence or have breached the organisation’s policies or the Child Safety Code of Conduct, the person concerned may be suspended (with pay, where applicable) while the investigation is conducted.

-Volunteers who are the subject of an investigation will need to surrender their identification badge to the Volunteer Services Team until such time as they are cleared of the allegations.
+Volunteers who are the subject of an investigation will need to surrender their identification badge and any Make-A-Wish equipment to the Volunteer Services Team until Make-A-Wish Australia advises otherwise.

 Make-A-Wish Australia has full discretion to put in place safety management plans or take disciplinary action where it forms a reasonable belief that it is not safe for an employee or volunteer to interact with children in accordance with its duty of care.